 For Immediate Release

 There is no income limit for Pet Guardians seeking pet food assistance from the Cincinnati Pet Food Pantry.
-The Pantry will provide temporary food assistance to all Pet Guardians who come to the Pantry and state in writing that they are currently unable to afford food for their pet(s) and that they need assistance from the Pantry in order to keep their pet(s).
+The Pantry will provide temporary food assistance (up to a reasonable limit based on the number of pets in the family and subject to food availability) to all Pet Guardians who come to the Pantry and state in writing that they are currently unable to afford food for their pet(s) and that they need assistance from the Pantry in order to keep their pet(s).

 In addition, Pet Guardians requesting pet food assistance from the Pantry must:

-5. Understand that the food provided is donated and that it may not be their current brand, therefore their pet(s) could get an upset stomach due to the introduction of a new food to their diet.
+- Understand that the food provided is donated and that it may not be their current brand, therefore their pet(s) could get an upsetstomach due to the introduction of a new food to their diet.

-6. Agree to release the Pantry, its staff, and volunteers from all legal actions and claims related to the Pantry’s activities.
+- Agree to release the Pantry, its staff, volunteers, donors, and Queen City Self Storage from all legal actions and claims related to the Pantry’s activities.

 Pet Guardians interested in obtaining an application and a copy of the Cincinnati Pet Food Pantry eligibility guidelines can contact the Cincinnati Pet Food Pantry at email@example.com or by calling 513-275-5842.
 In addition, the eligibility guidelines are available on the Cincinnati Pet Food Pantry’s website, www.cincinnatipetfoodpantry.org.
 Applications will be available at the Pantry on distribution days as well.

 Because the need is so great, the Cincinnati Pet Food Pantry expects that the current stockpile of pet food and cat litter will go quickly.
-The Cincinnati Pet Food Pantry is seeking individuals and businesses to donate pet food and/or money each month to ensure the Cincinnati Pet Food Pantry can continue to fill the need of Pet Guardians who need assistance beyond this initial distribution date.
+The Cincinnati Pet Food Pantry is seeking individuals and businesses to donate pet food and/or money each month to ensure the Cincinnati Pet Food Pantry can continue to fill the need of Pet Guardians who need assistance beyond this initial distr ibution date.
 One bag to hundreds of pounds are each appreciated and needed.
 Each bag MAKES A DIFFERENCE to someone who is struggling to keep their pets.
 The Cincinnati Pet Food Pantry is also asking local businesses to consider placing a donation bin in their place of business to collect donated food for the Pantry.
-The next distribution date has not yet been announced, as it will depend on how much pet food is distributed on March 6th as well as the amount of pet food donations received by the Pantry in the coming weeks.
-The Pantry’s goal is to be able to provide two weeks worth of pet food to Pet Guardians during each distribution event.
+The Pantry’s goal is to be able to provide two weeks worth of pet food (up to a reasonable limit depending on the number of pets) to Pet Guardians during each distribution event, but the ability to meet this goal depends on the donations received.